 SUSHI RECIPES

-DID YOU MAKE THIS VEGAN CALIFORNIA ROLL?
+DID YOU MAKE THIS VEGAN CALIFORNIA ROLL RECIPE?

 I would greatly appreciate your feedback.
 Kindly leave a comment or star rating ⭐️⭐️⭐️⭐️⭐️ below.
 Also, feel free to tag me on Instagram, as I enjoy seeing photos of your recipes.